The Impact of Dreamachine

 Hear from our team

-Thousands of audience testimonies have revealed the extraordinary power of the Dreamachine to inspire awe and wonder.
-Many of our audiences left the experience with profound questions about what it means to see, if they can ‘see’ with their eyes shut, and what it means to ‘be’, when they can so easily shift into a different state of awareness.
+Thousands of audience testimonies reveal the extraordinary power of the Dreamachine to inspire awe and wonder.
+Many of our audiences leave the experience with profound questions about what it means to see, if they can ‘see’ with their eyes shut, and what it means to ‘be’, when they can so easily shift into a different state of awareness.
 There is increasing societal discussion around the mysteries of consciousness, and the lessons that non-ordinary states of consciousness and peak experiences can teach us.
-We designed the programme to appeal to those who may not think such experiences are readily available to them, as a safe and accessible entry point to a much deeper set of philosophical questions.
+We designed our programme to appeal to those who may not think such experiences are readily available to them, as a safe and accessible entry point to a much deeper set of philosophical questions.

 Dreamachine has generated an unprecedented body of new scientific research, and our audiences are directly contributing to an enquiry that has never before been attempted on this scale.
 Perceptual diversity applies to everyone, and bringing to light our inner differences could be transformational for society: there is no single way of perceiving the world against which others can be compared, and found wanting.
 Our findings will allow us to better understand how neurodivergence relates to perceptual diversity, in turn transforming our understanding of the human mind.
-The Census will be open into 2023, and our findings, currently being assessed by 2 PhD students, are likely to be published in 2025, impacting scientific research for years to come.
+The findings from the Perception Census are currently being assessed by a team of academics at the Centre for Consciousness Science, University of Sussex, and will be published in 2025 - impacting scientific research for years to come.

 Dreamachine is the first time in the world the phenomenon of stroboscopically-induced visual experience has been explored on such a scale, and this has only been made possible by the unique collaboration between our expert team of technologists, neuroscientists, safety advisors, and neurologists.
 Researchers at the University of Sussex have been exploring what insights this mystery might reveal about the origin of consciousness for nearly a decade: and even with the tools of modern neuroscience, the question of how stroboscopic stimulation gives rise to such vivid experiences is still unanswered.
 The insights gleaned through our audiences experiences of Dreamachine will now support major new studies on the nature of perceptual experience.

-Our UK wide learning programme, developed in partnership with the British Science Association and UNICEF UK, reached over 1 million young people.
-Fusing science with arts, our curriculum explored the key themes of Dreamachine essential for children’s creative, social and personal development.
-Our programme also included adult learning, with talks and presentations at the MAC (Belfast), the Science Museum (London), and a wealth of podcasts, books and learning resources - both live, and online.
+Our UK wide learning programme, developed in partnership with the British Science Association and UNICEF UK, has so far reached over 1 million young people.
+Fusing science with arts, our curriculum explores the key themes of Dreamachine essential for children’s creative, social and personal development.
+Our programme also includes adult learning, with talks and presentations at the MAC (Belfast), the Science Museum (London), and a wealth of podcasts, books and learning resources - both live, and online.
 Some participants in the Perception Census have even gleaned previously undiscovered insights about their own powers of perception, discovering they have unique perceptual abilities, such as Synaesthesia.

 "Dreamachine has given us the opportunity to develop art and science skills unimaginable for the primary curriculum but essential for children."